alexmaurer-madis/eeprom_25AA02EXX/README.md

 This function is blocking during all the write cycles(s).
 If you cannot afford to wait that amount of time, you can use the ```begin_write()``` asynchronous function.

-## Asynchrone write operation aka "non blocking function"
+## Asynchrone write operation aka "non-blocking function"
-This library offers you the possibility to do asynchronous write operation while taking care of page boundaries (as the ```write()``` function does already).
+This library offers you the possibility to do asynchronous write operation while taking care of page boundaries.
+(as the ```write()``` function does already).

 - To be able to use the asynchronous function `begin_write` you must pass a buffer to the constructor.
-- Choose a size for your buffer (up to 256) corresponding of your maximum data size you are willing to write in one call.
+- Choose a size up to 256 corresponding of your maximum data size you are willing to write in one call.
-- In your loop(), add the call to the function `process()`.
+- In your loop(), add a call to the function `process()`.
 - The function `is_write_in_progress()` return true while a write is in progress.

 ```